miloshIra/color-rp/aws/ec2/backend-deployment.md

         sudo systemctl status color-rp.service
         ```

-3. You should now be able to access the service's endpoints via the public URL of the EC2 instance
+4. You should now be able to access the service's endpoints via the public URL of the EC2 instance

+5. Link the domain with the EC2 instance
+    - create a new public hosted zone in Route 53
+    - copy the NS record values to the NameCheap account under `Custom DNS`
+    - create a new A-type record for `api.coloring-ai.art` and link it to the elastic IP

-4. Redeployment
+5. Redeployment

+    - Manual via SSH

     ```
     ssh -i ~/.ssh/color-rp.pem ubuntu@ec2-18-197-200-123.eu-central-1.compute.amazonaws.com